qojigedou/Business-Center-Web-Page/README.md

 ## General info

-The project was created to practice the usage of HTML, CSS, JavaScript for web technologies cource.
-It is static, with animations and contact form included.
+The project was created to practice the usage of HTML, CSS, and JavaScript for a web technologies course.
+It is a static website with animations and an included contact form.

 ## Technologies